Lightning-AI/litgpt/README.md

 **20+ high-performance LLM implementations with recipes to pretrain, finetune, deploy at scale.**

 <pre>
-Some of the state of the art features supported:

 ✅ From scratch implementations  ✅ No abstractions    ✅ Beginner friendly
 ✅ flash attention               ✅ fp4/8/16/32        ✅ LoRA, QLoRA, Adapter
 ✅ FSDP                          ✅ 1-1000+ GPUs/TPUs  ✅ 20+ LLMs